What is DIFC Foundation?

 A Foundation is typically formed by a Founder who vests certain assets towards a specified charitable or non-charitable purpose.
 There are different types of foundations, each based on the objectives behind the creation of the entity:

 - to provide benefits to persons identified in its Charter or By-laws

 - a combination of the above

 Each type of Foundation has different governance rules.

-Having advised clients on wealth structuring strategies for over a decade, you can be confident that our lawyers will carefully assess your needs and create a robust legacy plan under a Foundation that fulfills your objectives.
+Having advised clients on wealth structuring strategies for over a decade, our lawyers will carefully assess your needs and create a robust legacy plan under a Foundation that fulfils your objectives.

 Our lawyers can advise and create a Foundation that reflects your wishes for future wealth protection and preservation.
 We will ensure that it is properly structured to ensure your assets are transferred to your beneficiaries according to your wishes.
-At TWS our lawyers are well versed with the procedures and regulations of the DIFC to ensure a hassle-free Foundation registration process.
+At TWS Corporate Services our lawyers are well-versed with the procedures and regulations of the DIFC to ensure a hassle-free Foundation registration process.